jdkandersson/flake8-docstrings-complete/README.md

         bar: the value to perform the foo action on.
         baz: the modifier to the foo action.
     """

+class FooClass:

+    def foo(self, bar):
+        """Perform foo action.

+        Args:
+            bar: the value to perform the foo action on.
+            baz: the modifier to the foo action.
+        """
 ```

 This examples can be fixed by: